70: No Such Thing As A Rat Multiborg

 A man in his early twenties got on the train carriage with him and was holding a baby, even though the man looked very young to be engaged in such a manner.

-The baby started crying, and the man pinched the baby quite hard and it started crying a lot more.
+So, you know, early 20s, bit young to have a baby.
+The baby started crying and the man pinched the baby quite hard and it started crying a lot more.

-And so a couple of women nearby said, oh, if you do, if you keep doing that, you shouldn't do that to a baby.
+And so a couple of women nearby said, Oh, if you do, if you keep doing that, you shouldn't do that to a baby.
+If you keep doing that, we're going to cool security.

+And the young man said, I'll do what I like.
 And taking the baby by its long robe, began to swing it around and around so that its head came into contact with the door frame after each revolution.

 And the shrieking became terrific.

-And then bang, the train stops, the man gets out, leaving on the seat a broken Yankee rubber baby, which is a prank doll they used to have have in the 1880s that apparently young men would take onto trains in order to terrify the living shit out of everyone else.
+And then bang, the train stops, the man gets out, leaving on the seat a broken Yankee rubber baby, which is a prank doll they used to have in the 1880s that apparently young men would take onto trains in order to terrify the living shit out of everyone else.

+Wow.
 I think you mean the living poopy.

 And then it was just a doll, though, Andy.
+Still awful, though.

 It's still traumatic.

-I haven't recovered from the awfulness before.
+I haven't recovered from the awfulness,

+though it's like 130 years later.
 Yeah, I'm upset.

 You're a

-The man should be so happy.
+bastard on the train.
+This man should be so happy.

+Okay, time for fact number two, and that is Chasinski.
 My fact is that the first pair of Nike trainers were made in a waffle iron.

 No, ma'am.
+Nobody.

 And

-I mean, technically, I guess we should say Nike, because that's how you pronounce it in ancient Greek.
+I reckon you're asking for a reason, right?
+You I mean technically, I guess we should say Nike, because that's how you pronounce it in ancient Greek.
+Well, that's how you pronounce the ancient Greek.

 I always say Nike.
+You definitely shouldn't say Nike.

+No, we have got some very exciting news.
 Two people wrote to the founder, the co-founder of Nike to ask, and he wrote back to them.

 It's Nike.

+They wrote to Philip Knight.
 He's the chairman, and I believe he's the co-founder.

 He should change his name.

+Philip Knight?
+To Nike.
 To Nike.

-Or he should change it to Nike.
+Or we should change it to Nike.

-All he did was just circle and send it back to them and he circled nigh hyphen key as in a key, opening a door.
+But they sent him, and they wrote the phonetic pronunciation of both.
+He just all he did was just circle and send it back to them and he circled nigh hyphen key as in a key, opening a door.

-Nike was named by the first ever Nike employee who was called Jeff Johnson.
+So it's Nike.
+It was named Nike was named by the first ever Nike employee who was called Jeff Johnson.

 But it means victory in Greek, which you would pronounce in ancient Greek Nike.

+So I mean maybe they're wrong about the pronunciation of their own brand.
 But Nike was the goddess, or Nike was the goddess of victory.

-But I read that the thing she did was to fly around the battlefield, lifting people up and bestowing honours on them and things like that.
+But I read that the thing she did was to fly around the battlefield, battlefield, lifting people up and bestowing honours on them and things like that.
+So she wouldn't ever have needed shoes.

 No way.

+Sorry, waffle lion.
 Yeah, sorry.

-So we should go back to the so the first pair of Nike trainers were made by Bill Bowerman, who was the Nike co-founder, and he'd worked for this company making shoes for a few years.
+So we should go back to the first row of Nike trainers were made by Bill Bowerman, who was the Nike co-founder.

+And he'd worked for this company making shoes for a few years.
 But in 1971, they released the first line of completely Nike trainers with the Nike label on them.

 And the way he designed them was so they had a special way of gripping the ground.